 Click here for an example of what you will be shown.
 Look at a face, find a silly trick for the name, move on to the next face.
 If one particular name seems harder, you can just skip it.
 There are no penalties for skipping anything.
 After maybe 5 or 10 faces, quickly review them.
 The way I proceed is to first hide the names with my hand and see if I can quickly recall them (testing yourself is a proven way to make a memory stronger).
 If I can’t within less than a second, I’ll look at the name, remember the trick I used and then move on.
 After that first review, I may or may not make a second review very quickly before starting to memorize new names again.
 Keep going through the same process as quickly as you can.
 Use maybe the last minute just one last overall quick review.
 Then try to recall as many names as you can.
 This is the review process that I like to use, but maybe some other process would be best for you.
 Don’t be afraid to experiment and try different strategies.
 You can also try “grabbing” 1 or 2 or 3 new names during the last 5 seconds using no trick and just your natural memory.
 After the time is up and you have to flip the page over, close your eyes and repeat those last few names in your head many times and then answer them first before moving on to the names you’ve memorized using tricks.

-This will be the most exhausting challenge of your competition as a beginner.
-It’s not easy to be completely focused for 15 minutes.
-The simplest way to proceed might be to use what’s called the linking method.
+Here the simplest way to proceed might be to use what’s called the linking method.
 Basically every word will be “linked” is some imaginative way to the previous and the following word inside some short story.
 Practicing the linking method can be a very good creativity exercise.
 Here’s a nice example of how it can work.
-Please note that stories you’ve built yourself should be much easier to remember than those built by others.
+Please note that the stories you’ve built yourself should be much easier to remember than those built by others.
 Most words will be easy enough.
 But for abstract or difficult to visualize words, just use something else to remember it instead.
 Pettiness could be remembered using Donald Trump.
 Admonish could be remembered using your parents admonishing you for not doing your homework.
 Even if you had never heard the word admonish before in your life, you could still find a way to remember it just by using one or two small parts of the word and substituting them for something that sounds similar.
 You could choose to imagine an ad, a monk (“monish”) or even a fish.
 All terrible examples, but better than nothing.
 In competition it’s usually a better strategy to go with a very bad image that you can improvise quickly and review later than to spend too much time trying to think of the perfect mnemonic.
 Often two or three words can be combined into a single image.
 You can also sometimes combine different strategies, using both the meaning of the word and the way it sounds.
 Pettiness and admonish could be remembered using a very small Donald Trump (small because pettiness sounds like “petit” in French) feeding money to a fish (money+fish=”monish”).
 Since the correction is made by rows of 10 and words have to be remembered in order, I would advise making a quick mental note every 10 or 20 words.
 Maybe add a wall or a crater or a nail to your story every 10 or 20 words to remember that you’re supposed to switch row at that point.

 Alternative way to memorize random words: The linking method is great, but for most people most of the time, except maybe the amazing Valérie Grenon, this isn’t the most efficient method.
 By using a memory palace with 30 locations and by placing 2 words per location, you can remember a list of 60 words in order, a very impressive score for a beginner.
 If you’ve built a palace for images, you could choose to use the same one again for words, although it might lead to some confusion later.
 Or as I explained before, you can just pick a specific place somewhere, and start placing images around.
 You’ll probably be a little slower than you otherwise would have been with a specific path that you have prepared in advance, but you’ll still have fun and memorize a lot.